carbamazepine (generic name)

 Where should I keep my medicine?Keep out of reach of children.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Store at room temperature below 30 degrees C (86 degrees F).
 Keep container tightly closed.
 Protect from moisture.
 Throw away any unused medicine after the expiration date.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.